 As it happened, the Bible reading had been from the Book of Acts, where Paul gets shipwrecked on Malta.
 Over time the island had become known as Melita – and depicted as a woman of war.
 The crowd cheered!

 Manchester became Melita and blessings came our way.
-The postal department agreed with our name - and the railroad came through a few years later.
+The postal department agreed with our name - and - the railroad came through a few years later.
 And me?
 I served as postmaster for 28 years, and Mayor for 4.
-But wasn't asked to be the hockey coach once.
+But wasn't asked to be hockey coach once.
 Hmph.
-I'd have done well at that too!
+I'd have done well at that too.

-Please learn about Turtle Mountain – Souris Plains Heritage Association and talk with us.
-Our website is www.vantagepoints.ca
+We encourage you to learn about Turtle Mountain – Souris Plains Heritage Association, and to talk with us.
+Please go to our website www.vantagepoints.ca